LR003 - Get the most out of LR Keywords

 Get the most out of LR Keywords

-Keywords are one of the most powerful features of image management in but many people tend to ignore the feature.
+Keywords are one of the most powerful features of image management in Lightroom but many people tend to ignore the feature.
 In this blog I’ll describe what Keywords are and show you some of the many uses for them.
-Now, I hasten to add that absolutely everyone uses Keywords differently so look at the concepts I describe and adapt them to your particular way of thinking your particular needs.
+Now, I hasten to add that absolutely everyone uses Keywords differently so look at the concepts I describe and adapt them to your particular way of thinking and your particular needs.

 What are Keywords?